-Travel Photography Tips-

 5 | Do Your Research

 Number 5 of my travel photography tips is to do your research.
 This will help you maximise your time by knowing where you want to go and what you want to shoot while you travel.
-We all know of ‘tourist hotspots’ and the same goes for places that are photogenic.
+We all know of ‘tourist hotspots’ and the same goes for photogenic places.
 Search Google or Instagram and I’m sure you’ll see patterns emerging on what’s worth photographing wherever you’re travelling to.
 This is something I do before and during travel – you never know what you’ll find.
 Don’t just rely on this research though.
-Stick to the #10 on your travels to find those hidden gems…
+Stick to number 10 of my travel photography tips to find those hidden gems…

 6 | Learn Some Compositional Techniques

-What is composition?
+Next up on our travel photography tips list is composition.
+So, what is composition?
 When related to photography, by definition it means “…arrangement of parts of a picture etc.” The absolute number 1 rule you need to learn is to fill the frame.
 This is probably the most common problem I see.
 What are you trying to photograph and is the other stuff in the frame relevant?
-Sometimes, negative space is useful and aids composition, but a lot of the time it’s because the photographer doesn’t know what to do with the subject or what should really be in the frame.
+Sometimes, negative space is useful and aids composition, but a lot of the time it’s because the photographer doesn’t know what to do with the subject or what should be in the frame.

 There is a ton of information on the internet relating to compositional techniques, so have a Google to see what you can find.
 In the meantime, here’s a list of some basic techniques to get you started or improve your composition for your travel pictures, with some examples below:

 - Frame in a Frame